 CSC continues to review its TRM framework and incorporate any external feedback received from our auditors / tax authorities.
-We continue to strive to maintain and develop best practice in tax transparency reporting to best serve our members.
+We continue to strive to maintain and develop best practice in tax transparency reporting to better serve our customers.

 Engagement with Tax Authorities